Katrix/katrix.github.io/_posts/2019-12-18-intro-to-hkd-in-scala.md

 Say that you're working on a PATCH endpoint.
 You take a partial json body, and change some stuff in the database for the provided values.
 Let's use an additional `Option`, to indicate if a JSON property was `undefined`.
+That way we can differntiate between a field having a value, it being `null`, and it being `undefined`.
 ```scala
 //For this post, I'll use Circe and doobie for Json and SQL
 def patchProject(projectId: String, json: Json): IO[Result] = {